researcher1741/Position_encoding_SRS/Readme.md

 The code in main.py has a loop over the datasets names.
 Please chose those that you want to test and delete the others.
 Do not use other names than those in main.py ('Fashion', 'Beauty', 'Men', 'Video_Games')

-### OPEN QUESTIONS:
-    1. Architecture: Why the user cxt is never used?
-    2. Sampler: Other systems of generation, like based on the distribution, the size of each user.
-    3. Sampler: Create a combination of different percentages with different techniques for training:
-        a. add masking